World Watch Review

 Or, putting it simply, they want the gadget to make a statement.

-On the other, um, hand, the tachymeter (and, for that matters, chronograph) would probably be the last function that most of us would seek in a semi-professional diver, so I would say that both are here purely for decorative purposes and in this sense they do their job well.
+On the other, um, hand, the tachymeter (and, for that matter, chronograph) would probably be the last function that most of us would seek in a semi-professional diver, so I would say that both are here purely for decorative purposes and in this sense, they do their job well.

-Anyway, for only $299 (if ordered on their site, shipment not included,) this is a brilliant timekeeper that one can use both as an everyday beater (if jeans or khakis are your choice of clothing) and a diving companion.
+Anyway, for only $299 (if ordered on their site, a shipment not included,) this is a brilliant timekeeper that one can use both as an everyday beater (if jeans or khakis are your choices of clothing) and a diving companion.

 Photos: Deep Blue